Outburn-IL/foob-docs/installation.md

 > Installer Options
 1. Confirm or change the active namespace used for a Plugin installation.
+2. If a running Production found, the installer will ask your confirmation to add new components to existing Production.
+Otherwise a new Production will be created.
-2. The installer will propose the new FHIR repository creation and configuration.
+3. The installer will propose the new FHIR repository creation and configuration.
 Please confirm if required.
-3. The installer will propose a default endpoint.
+4. The installer will propose a default endpoint.
 Please confirm or change.
-4. Proivde FUME REST endpoint URL.
+5. Proivde FUME REST endpoint URL.
-5. Proivde FUME Designer URL.
+6. Proivde FUME Designer URL.
-6. The installer will propose a default port for FumeBusinessService HTTP Adapter.
-Please confirm or change.

 Installation Completed!

 > Post-installation steps

-1. Check if a production with the name `Outburn.FumeNativeProduction.FumeProduction` exists.
+1. Check if IRIS FUME plugin components were added to your active production.
 You should see the following:

 ![Alt text](img/production.png)